tgk/clj-todo/README.markdown

 The `clj-todo` lib is designed for easily annotating Clojure programs with todo items.
 The lib generates a todo summary which includes code fragments to make it easy to extract all todos without having to read trough the entire source code.
-As Clojure code (idiomatically) is written as small atomic components, these reports should be perfect for reviewing.
+As Clojure code (idiomatically) is written as small atomic components these reports should be perfect for code reviews.

-As of now the lib is very limited.
-It will hopefully be expanded

 ## Example usage